 Artists Dupré and Snow have collaborated on international community art projects since 2009, using a participatory approach to explore subjects including contemporary art, the history of World War Two and rocket science.

-Françoise Dupré is a London-based French-born artist who creates large textile and sculpture installations that celebrate the everyday and our world of multiple cultures.
+Françoise Dupré is a London-based French-born artist who creates large textile and sculpture installations that celebrate the everyday and cultures.
 Combining individual and collaborative-participatory approaches, Dupré leads international and transcultural art projects in collaboration with a wide range of communities and social contexts including migration, post-conflict and health.
-Her most recent projects explore the contemporary relevance of history and the performative process of remembrance through the activating of individual and community archives and memories.
-Dupré is a senior lecturer and researcher in Fine Art at Birmingham School of Art-Birmingham City University.
-Her recent writing on Social Practice through Textiles is published in Cultural Thread, edited by Jessica Hemmings, Bloomsbury (2014).
-For more information about her work visit: www.axisweb.org/p/francoisedupre.

-Rebecca Snow is an education artist working across London, engaging in community art projects.
+Rebecca Snow is an education artist engaging in community art projects.
 Snow works in a visual art context in schools, galleries and hospitals.
-Using a participatory approach to contemporary art and cross-curricular projects, Snow works with all ages to engage and enable creativity.
-Through a process-based practice that uses drawings and film, Snow documents our surroundings; responding to the everyday.
-Snow is a Goldsmiths University of London postgraduate with an MA in Community and Participatory Arts and a Birmingham School of Art-BCU graduate with a BA Fine Art.
-Snow has worked on international community art projects with Françoise Dupré since 2009.
+Using a participatory approach to contemporary art and cross-curricular projects, she works across ages to engage and enable creativity.